jacoberick/100-days-of-code/log.md

 **Thoughts:** This was a fun little project.
 It taught me more about how .map works, and when and how you should loop in React.

 **Link to work:** [US Flag](https://github.com/jacoberick/us-flag-react)

+### Day 6-7: July 5-6, 2020
+**Today's Progress**: I went on a roadtrip and learned more about flexbox.

+**Thoughts:** I really needed this time to learn about flexbox.
+I can't wait to be able to move things around the page just as I please.
+I'm going to practice these concepts tomorrow.